ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 #### Project Purpose

-The purpose of this software is to create a user-friends platform aimed at simplifying the assignment submission and evaluation processes for students and instructors.
+The purpose of this software is to create a user-friendly platform aimed at simplifying the assignment submission and evaluation processes for students and instructors.
 More specifically, the software will be catered towards peer evaluation as it will allow instructors to set assignments to be peer-reviewed by a predetermined number of other students, and it will provide easy access for students to both submit and receive feedback from other students.

 #### Unique Value Proposition